 How to Cook Zucchini Noodles

 Before I found this technique, I tried other ways to cook zucchini noodles which I didn’t like because the dish ended up watery, or not crispy enough, or the raw texture didn’t go with the sauce.
 The best way to cook Zucchini Noodles is after you spiralize the zucchini, put them in a small bird’s nest on a lined baking sheet.
 Set the oven to 450 degrees and cook the zucchini noodles for about 5 minutes.
 The water content will be reduced, the texture will be soft but still a bit crispy.
-The texture will be like regular pasta, and will hold better with the Artichoke Lemon Pesto.
+The texture will be like regular pasta, and will hold better with the Artichoke Pesto.

 If you are not going to eat all the zucchini right away, place the noodles in a container with a paper towel.
 The zucchini noodles will stay fresh for around five days.
-If you don’t mind eating zucchini every day, besides artichoke lemon pesto, you can use the leftovers with different sauces like a lemony vinaigrette, a basil pesto, a light tomato sauce (see note below), an avocado cream sauce, a cashew cream sauce, and a cacio e pepe sauce.
+If you don’t mind eating zucchini every day, besides artichoke pesto, you can use the leftovers with different sauces like a lemony vinaigrette, a basil pesto, a light tomato sauce (see note below), an avocado cream sauce, a cashew cream sauce, and a cacio e pepe sauce.
 All these sauces are still light and healthy-ish.

 Roasting & Using Cherry Tomatoes

 The other fresh summer element of this recipe is roasted cherry tomatoes which give a burst of the tomato flavor.
 Just place a pint of cherry tomatoes on a baking sheet with shallots, garlic, olive oil, oregano, balsamic vinegar, and salt & pepper.
 Roast around 15-20 minutes.
-In a medium mixing bowl add the roasted cherry tomatoes, the jar of Artichoke Lemon Pesto, and ¼ cup of grated asiago cheese.
+In a medium mixing bowl add the roasted cherry tomatoes, the jar of Artichoke Pesto, 2 teaspoons of lemon zest, and ¼ cup of grated asiago cheese.
 Combine with the zucchini noodles and mix well until you get the delicious sauce on every zoodle.
 When I roast tomatoes for a recipe, I like to double the quantity to keep it the refrigerator and add it to other recipes throughout the week.
 One of the sauces I like to make is a quick tomato sauce from the roasted cherry tomatoes, oregano, olive oil, garlic, and salt & pepper to taste, and then blend it using a hand blender.

-If you want to add protein to your meal, you can add shrimp, or grilled or roasted chicken which will go perfectly with the zucchini noodles, Artichoke Lemon Pesto and Roasted Cherry Tomatoes sauce.
+If you want to add protein to your meal, you can add shrimp, or grilled or roasted chicken which will go perfectly with the zucchini noodles, Artichoke Pesto and Roasted Cherry Tomatoes sauce.